 A healthy home environment is something everyone strives for…

-You hog-tie the dog and wipe the mud off his paws before letting him trample through the house.
+Wash the table before you eat.
+Vacuum the carpet on a regular schedule.
+Hog-tie the dog and wipe the mud off his paws before letting him trample through the house.

 But despite your best efforts, unseen dangers can compromise the safety of your home.